RagnarGrootKoerkamp/sassy/python/README.md

 ```bash
 pip install sassy-rs
 ```
-(as sassy as already taken we chose sassy-rs)
+(as sassy was already taken we chose sassy-rs)

 ### From source
 In the root after git clone, run: